Will-Howard/manifolio/README.md

 # Manifolio

 Bet size calculator for YES/NO questions on [manifold markets](https://manifold.markets/).
-For a given probability, it calculates the optimal bet to place according to the [Kelly criterion](https://en.wikipedia.org/wiki/Kelly_criterion), i.e. maximising expected log wealth.
+For a given probability, it calculates the optimal bet to place according to the [Kelly criterion](https://en.wikipedia.org/wiki/Kelly_criterion), i.e. maximising expected log(wealth).

 [Go to site.](https://manifol.io/)